rhdtownsend/gyre/doc/source/ref-guide/stellar-models/gsm-file-format.rst

 GSM File Format
 ===============

-Files in GSM (GYRE Stellar Model) formast store HDF5 data describing a stellar model.
+Files in GSM (GYRE Stellar Model) format store HDF5 data describing a stellar model.
 This format is intended as a portable, storage-efficient alternative to the :ref:`mesa-file-format`.
 It adheres to the following conventions: